mikejw/elib-base/docs/getting-started.md

 ---

-To create a user for yourself that's ready to use straight away, we need to generate an encrypted password and place it in as the fifth argument to the `INSERT` statement in the `insert.sql` file.
+To create a user for yourself that's ready to use straight away, we need to generate an encrypted password and place it in as the fifth argument to the `INSERT` statement in the `inserts.sql` file.

 Run the following from the command line:

     php -a
     php > echo password_hash('yourpassword', PASSWORD_DEFAULT);

-Copy the output and paste it into the `insert.sql` file in place of the existing password hash.
+Copy the output and paste it into the `inserts.sql` file in place of the existing password hash.

 Initialise the database with: